ani339677/TIC-TAC-TOE/docs/index.md

 # The Computer

 You need to first setup your computer to play this game.
-Firstly, you need to install python in your computer.
+Firstly, you need to install [python](https://www.python.org/downloads/) in your computer (Windows, MacOS, Linux/UNIX or other platfaorms excluding Android).
+For Andoid you need to install [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en_IN&gl=US) from  Google PlayStore. and
-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for